WELCOME TO OUR BHA WEBSITE WHICH WE HOPE WILL INTEREST YOU.

 Bath Township Comprehensive Plan Revision Update

 The township’s Steering Committee has finished preliminary work on the Comprehensive Plan’s revision.
-A public forum to formally present the draft plan to the trustees will be held on
+A public forum to formally present the draft plan to the trustees was held on Wednesday, February 5, 2025 at 6 PM in the Trustee Meeting Room

 http://tiny.cc/1vm7001